 3) Can Help Regulate Blood Sugar Levels

-Exercise has long been observed to help improve metabolic health and support healthier glucose levels.
+Exercise has long been observed to help improve metabolic health and support healthier glucose levels, and using a CGM for fitness can be a helpful tool to gauge this.
 What you might be surprised to know, however, is that stretching for 20 minutes a day may also help regulate glucose response in some individuals.

 A small study in people with type 2 diabetes found that daily passive stretching led to lower blood glucose levels.
 Though the study conducted was small, it showed promising results for helping to control postprandial blood sugar spikes in this group.

 More research may be needed to determine if daily stretching can support normal blood sugar levels in groups without diabetes.

 Certain static stretches have been found to improve lower back pain in some individuals.
 One study found that regular stretching using a load on the tensor fascia lata muscle was linked to improved back pain symptoms.

 Another small study observed that increasing an individual’s range of motion through lumbar flexibility exercises was found to reduce back pain.
 More research may be needed to confirm the effectiveness of this treatment over time however.